glsanclem/2025_wicys_target_ctf/index.md

 ## DISCLAIMER

-The write-ups provide educational insight into the process I followed to complete each challenge.
-Since Tier 1 officially ended, we were given the green flag (pun intended) to create our write-ups, which includes revealing the flag answers.
+These write-ups provide educational insight into the process I followed to complete each challenge.
+Since Tier 1 officially ended, we were given the green flag (pun intended) to create our write-ups, including the flag answers.